Do I Have to Go to Court for a DUI if I have a Lawyer?

 Essential Facts: Do I Have to Go to Court for a DUI if I Have a Lawyer

-Having a DUI lawyer significantly impacts your court experience, but it doesn’t eliminate all appearance requirements.
+Having a DUI lawyer can affect how court proceedings are handled, but it does not eliminate all appearance requirements.
 Understanding when you must appear personally versus when your attorney can represent you is crucial for navigating the legal process effectively.

 DUI cases involve multiple court dates, including arraignment, pre-trial conferences, and potentially trial proceedings.
 The National Highway Traffic Safety Administration reports that over 1.5 million Americans face DUI charges annually, making this a common legal concern.